radwanCS/Tsinghua-CS-SelfStudy/docs/source/content/freshmen_1/precalculus/precalculus.rst

 Introduction
 ------------

-**Prerequisites:** High school Mathematics.
+**Prerequisites:** Basic high school math skills

-This course is optional, but I recommend taking it if you're not confident enough in math or if you find Calculus challenging.
+Not everyone *needs* this, but here's why it helps: If equations make you break out in a sweat or Calculus sounds scary, this prep work could be your secret weapon.

 Study Material
 --------------